TheSingingKnight/Cyber-Portfolio/01_Defensive_Operations/README.md

 ---

-**Current Status:** Relocated for high-stakes operatic contract completion.
-May 2026 is designated for the **Technical Bridge** baseline sprint—deploying primary Splunk and Nessus labs to strengthen the practical gap in defensive operations.
+**Current Status:** The **Technical Bridge** baseline sprint (May 2026) is officially complete.
+Primary Splunk ingestion and Nessus scanning labs have been successfully deployed, bridging the practical gap in defensive operations.